diba-sly/developers-resources/README.md

 As mentioned above, some of the topics covered in this repository are not included in the roadmaps.
 However, I found it necessary to learn them.

 At our company, we have a good practice of sharing new knowledge with other teams when a team member learns something new.
-I created these slides to lecture my colleagues and am sharing them here, hoping they will be useful for someone who would like to familiarize themselves with these topics by reading these slides.
+I created these documents to lecture my colleagues and am sharing them here, hoping they will be useful for someone who would like to familiarize themselves with these topics by reading these docs.
-Afterward, you can search for more comprehensive resources to enhance your knowledge.